cogdog/splotbox/README.md

 ![](images/description-settings.jpg)

 You can choose to suppress the description field (if you want media shared only), or if making the description field available, you can require that it has something written in it.
-You can also customize the prompt that appears for the description if you want to have specific requirements.

 Plus, you can choose to use the plain text area input (simple descriptions, this is the default) or enable the rich text editor to allow for formatted content.